What Is the Time Limit for Challenging the Validity of a Revocable Trust in Minnesota?

 The last of these changes is one of the most significant.
 Trustees and beneficiaries need to be aware of the details of these new provisions.

 Section 501C.0605 of the Minnesota Statutes contains the new provisions relating to the time limit for contesting a revocable trust.
 The law sets the time limit for contesting the validity of a revocable trust at three years after the settlor’s death.
-This provision makes that time limit the same as the time limitation for challenging a will.

 There is, however, an important caveat to the three-year limitation.
 The trustee can shorten the time limit substantially — to 120 days — if the trustee takes specific action detailed in the law.